MarcOhlmann/metanetwork/README.md

     ## 0.05  0.1
     ##   10    5

-metaweb node relative abundances are the mean of the local relative abundances
+Metaweb node relative abundances are the mean of the local relative abundances.
+Addtitional objects like `abTable` or `trophicTable` can be included in a ‘metanetwork’ object

 ### computing trophic levels